NREL/OpenStudio-HPXML/docs/source/workflow_outputs.rst

    ===================================  ====================
    Type                                 Notes
    ===================================  ====================
-   Resilience: Battery (hr)             How long the battery would have been able to support all of the electrical loads [#]_
+   Resilience: Battery (hr)             Average length of time the battery state of charge can meet the electric load [#]_
    ===================================  ====================

-  .. [#] Use the battery state of charge and the load profile.
-This treats all of the loads as "critical loads" that would be supported during an outage.
-Calculation is done for every timestep and then averaged, which assumes an outage is equally likely to occur every hour of the year.
+  .. [#] Calculation is performed every timestep and then averaged, which assumes a power outage is equally likely to occur every hour of the year.
+         The entire electric load is treated as a "critical load" that would be supported during an outage.
          Resilience hours are set to 0 for any timestep where the battery is not charged, even if there is sufficient PV to power the building.

 HVAC Capacities
 ~~~~~~~~~~~~~~~